 Vegetation models have been widely used to explore the fate of the Amazon forest carbon sink under unprecedented climatic conditions such as reduced precipitation (Cox et al., 2004; Galbraith et al., 2010; Huntingford et al., 2013; Lapola et al., 2009; Rammig et al., 2010; Sitch et al., 2008).
-Some of these models project a drastic loss in carbon stock (Cox et al., 2000, 2004; Koch et al., 2021) and an abrupt replacement of the dominant humid tree cover with more arid-affiliated vegetation in large portions of Amazon forests (Hutyra et al., 2005; Salazar et al., 2007).
-One of the causes that may contribute to these severe projections is the way that models represent diversity of plants (Pavlick et al., 2013; Scheiter et al., 2013).
-Commonly, the models represent vegetation based on a very small and discrete set of PFTs and the parameters that represent plant functional traits are previously (a priori) defined (Prentice et al., 2007).
-Hence, the diversity of plant life strategies found in these ecosystems is very simplified and alternative trait combinations that could perform differently in a changing environment and better handle the new conditions is very limited by the low number of PFTs (Fyllas et al., 2014; Mori et al., 2013; Sakschewski et al., 2016).
+Some of these models project a drastic loss in carbon stock (Cox et al., 2000, 2004; Koch et al., 2021) and an abrupt replacement of the dominant humid tree cover with more arid-affiliated vegetation in large parts of Amazon forests (Hutyra et al., 2005; Salazar et al., 2007).
+One of the causes that may contribute to such projections is the represention of diversity of plants in models (Pavlick et al., 2013; Scheiter et al., 2013).
+Commonly, the models represent vegetation based on a small and discrete set of PFTs.
+The parameters that represent plant functional traits are defined a priori (Prentice et al., 2007).
+Hence, the diversity of plant life strategies found in reality in these ecosystems is strongly simplified.
+Alternative trait combinations that could perform differently in a changing environment and could better handle new conditions are limited by the small number of PFTs in the models (Fyllas et al., 2014; Mori et al., 2013; Sakschewski et al., 2016).
 Then, important mechanisms that can confer resilience, such as functional reorganization (Enquist & Enquist, 2011; Fauset et al., 2012, 2015; Wieczynski et al., 2019), are restricted or sometimes even not captured at all.
-It may be hampering vegetation models to accurately project the impacts of environmental changes in terrestrial ecosystems (Pavlick et al., 2013; Sakschewski et al., 2016; Verheijen et al., 2015), mainly by overestimating these impacts.
+It may be hampering vegetation models to accurately project the impacts of environmental changes in terrestrial ecosystems (Pavlick et al., 2013; Sakschewski et al., 2016; Verheijen et al., 2015), and may overestimate these impacts.

 Hence, in an attempt to overcome these limitations of underrepresenting functional diversity with PFTs, so-called trait-based vegetation models have been developed (e.g., Fyllas et al., 2014; Joshi et al., 2020; Pavlick et al., 2013; Sakschewski et al., 2015; Scheiter et al., 2013).
 This alternative modelling approach represents plant types in a less discrete manner by replacing the fixed-value parameters that describe the small number of PFTs, with variable ones (Pavlicket al., 2013; Reu et al., 2014; Webb et al., 2010; Wullschleger et al., 2014), ultimately incurring into a considerably higher number of trait combinations (one to three orders of magnitude more).
-It provides the opportunity to explore multiple functional ecology-related questions that go beyond commonly analyzed biogeochemical variables (Sakschewski et al., 2016; Darela-Filho et al., in prep.).
+Trait-based vegetation models provide the opportunity to explore multiple functional ecology-related questions that go beyond commonly analyzed biogeochemical variables (Sakschewski et al., 2016; Darela-Filho et al., in prep.).
 For example, this approach opens up the avenue for exploring the role of different components of functional diversity, as well as identifying and predicting processes that determine community assemblage and structure, and how this affects the resilience of the ecosystem to environmental changes (Mason et al., 2005; Mouillot et al., 2013; Song et al., 2014).

 Despite the promising potential of some of the trait-based approaches designed to explore these types of questions, thus far, many of these functional ecological aspects highlighted in the scientific literature remain underexplored by the modeling community (but see: Hofhansl et al., 2021).
 For example, few studies using trait-based models have explored how environmental changes affect functional diversity and each of its different components.
 Hence, despite the proposed mechanistic linkage between functional diversity and ecosystem functioning (Mason et al., 2005; Mouillot et al., 2013), the ability of trait-based models to effectively capture (and improve) associated plant functional responses to environmental changes has yet to be tested.